EmbodyTheLogos/DSFRTOD/README.md

 &emsp; &emsp; Example: python worker_server.py yolov5s.pt

+Please see the "demo" folder for demos of the project.

-Please read "paper.pdf" to understand the system better
+Please read "paper.pdf" to understand the system better.